tmonks/100-days-of-code/log.md

 ## Day 88: November 27, Wednesday
 D88 #100DaysOfCode #freeCodeCamp
 Got a new MongoDB database set up and connected to my URL Shortener project.
 Quickly realized that I needed to brush up on asynchronous JS.
 After some obsessive Googling and Youtube-watching, I got find() and save() working with Promises😀

+## Day 89: November 28, Thursday
+D89 #100DaysOfCode
+Worked on a Codewars kata yesterday to evaluate arithmetic equations (my first 3kyu).
+I solved it using a kind of lame two-pass approach.
+But then, as I lay in bed trying to go to sleep, a much better solution came to me.
+They are so addicting😬